alphagov/government-service-design-manual/service-manual/design-and-content/headers-and-footers.md

 Once your service has passed the standard and has been declared live you may use the crown.

 ## Footers
 The footer of your service should follow the design patterns used by the GOV.UK footer.
-It should include links to secondary information for your service including help, FAQs, support and feedback.
+It should include links to secondary information for your service including user support and feedback.

 The footer should also state the appropriate copyright and licence notices.

 ## Templates and styles
 If need access to the templates and styles please make a request via [our feedback form](/feedback).